Bahmni/clinic-config/README.md

 https://github.com/Siko099/openmrs-config-uganda

-## Steps to follow for openmrs initializer to load masterdata (docker-compose can be invoked from bahmni-india-package)
+## Steps to follow for openmrs initializer to load masterdata [ For developement purpose ]

+Step 1: docker-compose can be invoked from bahmni-india-package [repo](https://github.com/BahmniIndiaDistro/bahmni-india-package).

+Step 2: Make sure you have **openmrs-initializer-module** in modules directory.
+If not **copy openmrs-initializer-module** into your openmrs modules.

-Step 1: Volume mount **masterdata/configuration** folder in your openmrs service of docker-compose.yml.
+Step 3: Volume mount **masterdata/configuration** folder in your openmrs service of docker-compose.yml.

-Step 2: Make sure we have CSV's with respective folder names inside **masterdata/configuration** folder
+Step 4: Make sure we have CSV's with respective folder names inside **masterdata/configuration** folder

     configuration/
         ├── addresshierarchy/